tomgco/tapeshopper/exercises/ispy/problem.md

-Write a test that checks that the module `hello-world-classic` calls console.log with the argument of `Hello, world`.
+Write a test that checks that the module `hello-world-classic` calls `console.log` with the argument of Hello, world".

 ----------------------------------------------------------------------
 ## HINTS